Safety & Thermal Management | BESS Guide

 Thermal limits

-Dispatch strategies that ignore thermal derating behavior.
+Dispatch strategies that do not account for thermal derating behavior.

 Weak procedures